-The state should compensate landowners of properties, which include navigable stream banks and beds if the state claims title to the land.
-(Amended 2020)
+The state should compensate landowners of properties, that include navigable stream banks and beds if the state claims title to the land.
+(Amended 2021)

-Flood Plain Designation:
+Flood Plain Designation and Condemnation:

 Designation of a flood plain, floodway, conveyance channel, or the establishment of any maps or narratives affecting private property should immediately be deemed a "taking" of the affected property and full and adequate compensation should be paid for all such takings and for all other detriments caused by such designations.
-(2016)